Illustration by Andres Garzon

 We shuffled forward on the boulder, its gentle curve steadily pulling us down toward the water.
 We sat down and let our legs hang, the friction of our pants holding us in place.

-Katherine took off her rucksack and pulled out a Tupperware of pasta salad and a fork which she handed to me.
+Katherine took off her rucksack and pulled out a plastic container of pasta salad and a fork which she handed to me.

 “Sorry, I know it’s not the ideal food for this beautiful moment.”